Rise to Success: Career Highlights of Rebel Wilson

 March 2014: Voice of Dish Network's Hopper DVR

-In March 2014, Rebel Wilson was the voice of the animated kangaroo in Dish Network's marketing campaign for its Hopper DVR.
+In March 2014, Rebel Wilson became the voice of the animated kangaroo in Dish Network's marketing campaign for its Hopper DVR.

-In September 2015, Rebel Wilson was replaced with Kate Hudson in the voice cast for Kung Fu Panda 3.
+In September 2015, Rebel Wilson was replaced by Kate Hudson in the voice cast for *Kung Fu Panda 3*.

 In February 2016, Rebel Wilson appeared in the ensemble comedy *How to Be Single* and presented the nominations for the Best Supporting Actor category at the 69th British Academy Film Awards.

-In June 2016, Rebel Wilson appeared as Ursula in an all-star concert version of The Little Mermaid at the Hollywood Bowl.
+In June 2016, Rebel Wilson appeared as Ursula, the sea witch, in an all-star concert version of *The Little Mermaid* at the Hollywood Bowl.

-From 28 June to 21 August 2016, Rebel Wilson made her West End debut in the musical Guys and Dolls, receiving positive reviews.
+From 28 June to 21 August 2016, Rebel Wilson made her West End debut in the musical *Guys and Dolls* in the role of Miss Adelaide.

-Following the controversy with Woman's Day in 2015, Rebel Wilson stated she "missed out on movie roles during 2015 and 2016" and was "sacked from two DreamWorks animations".
+Following the Woman's Day incident, Rebel Wilson was "sacked from two DreamWorks animations" and "missed out on movie roles during 2015 and 2016".

 In 2016, Rebel Wilson said that she felt bigger girls did better in comedy because they are easier to laugh at and used that to her advantage.

-In June 2017, Rebel Wilson tweeted that any dollars she received from the defamation case would go to charity, scholarships or invested into the Aussie film industry.
+In June 2017, Rebel Wilson tweeted that any dollars she received would go to charity, scholarships, or invested into the Aussie film industry to provide jobs.

 Loading Video...